svishrut93/Distributed-computing/HM6 Chandy Lamport - Snapshot/README.md

 <h2> Sample Output </h2>
 Doing some computation on 1<br>
 Doing some computation on 1<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 1
+Doing some computation on 1<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 2
+Doing some computation on 2<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
 Recording my registers...
-Processor: 1
+Processor: 1<br>
-Recording my program counters...Processor: 1
+Recording my program counters...Processor: 1<br>
-Recording my local variables...Processor: 1
+Recording my local variables...Processor: 1<br>
-Doing some computation on 3
+Doing some computation on 3<br>
-Processing Algorithm message....
+Processing Algorithm message....<br>
-Doing some computation on 3
+Doing some computation on 3<br>
 Doing some computation on 3
 Processing Algorithm message....
 Doing some computation on 3